withastro/docs/src/pages/en/guides/styling.md

 })
 ```

-> Note: This is a [Vite-specific setting](https://vitejs.dev/config/#ssr-noexternal) that does _not_ relate to (or require) [Astro SSR](/en/guides/server-side-rendering/)!
+> Note: This is a [Vite-specific setting](https://vitejs.dev/config/#ssr-noexternal) that does _not_ relate to (or require) [Astro SSR](/en/guides/server-side-rendering/).

 Now, you are free to import `package-name/normalize`.
-This will be bundled and optimized by Astro like any other local stylesheet:
+This will be bundled and optimized by Astro like any other local stylesheet.

 ```astro